MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/introduction-omni-channel.md

 The enterprise-grade routing and work distribution engine allows customers to configure agent presence, availability, and routing rules, thus ensuring agents are working on the most relevant engagements

-Omni-channel Engagement Hub caters to the cycle of customer service by empowering the agents, supervisors, and administrators to effectively perform their duties and help resolve customer issues.
+Omni-channel Engagement Hub caters to the customer service cycle by empowering the agents, supervisors, and administrators to effectively perform their duties and help resolve customer issues.